-A natural gas furnace is commonly found in HVAC systems to provide and create heat.
-The sourceses combust natural fuels and emit large amounts of heat.
-The gas combines with air and is combusted inside of a metal heat exchanger.
-This creates several harmful byproducts which are vented out of the system via a flue pipe.
+The sources combust natural fuels and emit large amounts of heat.
+The gas combines with air and is combusted inside a metal heat exchanger.
+This creates several harmful byproducts, which are vented out of the system via a flue pipe.
 In the United States, if you choose this option to heat your barndominium, it must meet the minimum standard set by the Annual Fuel Utilization Efficiency (AFUE).

 You can also find electrical furnaces.
 These have been proven to be better for the environment than natural gas, as they utilize a more renewable energy source.